Raspberries are a popular berry with a rich color and sweet juicy taste. They are a good source of vitamins, minerals, and antioxidants.

 Why do we need dietary fiber?
 Find out here.

-Raspberries contain the antioxidant zeaxanthin, which filters out harmful blue light rays.
+Raspberries contain the antioxidant zeaxanthin, which

 It may play a role in protecting the eyes from problems such as age-related macular degeneration (AMD), a condition that causes vision problems in older people.